katzkowski/traffic-sign-classification/README.md

 # Traffic Sign Classification with Neural Networks

 The aim of this project is to implement and train several neural networks in PyTorch for the task of traffic sign classification.
 The dataset used is from the [German Traffic Sign Recognition Benchmark (GTSRB)](https://benchmark.ini.rub.de/gtsrb_news.html) (reference below).
-Results and a more detailed description will be published in the future.
+Results and a more detailed description will be published in the future as this project is still WIP.

 ![image](https://user-images.githubusercontent.com/49451811/153862112-caf6b9e5-ffa2-4ce9-98dd-65aa347597fe.png)